dang-w/ai-content-summariser/README.md

 ## Features

 - **Text Summarisation**: Generate concise summaries from long-form content
+- **URL Processing**: Extract and summarize content directly from web pages
 - **Adjustable Summary Length**: Control the length of generated summaries
+- **Advanced Generation Parameters**: Fine-tune the summarization with temperature and sampling controls
 - **Multiple Input Methods**: Paste text directly or provide URLs for web content
 - **Clean Interface**: Simple, intuitive UI for easy interaction
 - **Copy & Export**: Save or share your summaries with one click